folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Name.** Name of the ledger.
 *   **Code.** Code for the ledger.
 *   **Current fiscal year.** The current fiscal year name.
 The system determines which fiscal year is current based on the current date and the period start and end dates for the fiscal year.
 *  **Status.** Status of the ledger: Active, Inactive, Frozen.
-*   **Allocated.** Total amount allocated across all funds with a budget for the current fiscal year that are associated with the ledger.
-*   **Net transfers.** Total net transfer amount for all funds with a budget for the current fiscal year that are associated with the ledger.
-*   **Unavailable.** Total amount unavailable across all funds with a budget for the current  fiscal year that are associated with the ledger.
-*   **Available.** Total amount available across all funds with a budget for the current fiscal year that are associated with the ledger.
 *   **Acquisition units.** All acquisition units assigned to the ledger.
 *   **Description.** Description of the ledger.

+**Financial Summary**

+**Funding Information**
+*   **Initial allocation.** The amount of the first allocation made to a budget, summarized for all fund budgets for the ledger.
+*   **Increase in allocation.** The sum of all allocation transaction amounts, not including the initial allocations, made **to** all fund budgets for the ledger.
+*   **Decrease in allocation.** The sum of all allocation transaction amounts, not including the initial allocations, made **from** all fund budgets for the ledger.
+*   **Total allocated.** The sum of all allocation amounts across all fund budgets for the current fiscal year that are associated with the ledger (initial allocation plus increase in allocation minus decrease in allocation).
+*   **Net transfers.** Total net transfer amount for all fund budgets for the current fiscal year that are associated with the ledger.
+*   **Total funding.** The **Total allocated** amount plus the **Net transfers** amount.
+*   **Cash Balance.** The **Total funding** amount minus the **Expended** amount.

+**Financial activity and overages**
+*   **Encumbered.** The sum of all encumbrance transaction amounts against all fund budgets for the ledger during the current fiscal year.
+*   **Awaiting Payment.** The sum of all pending payment transaction amounts against all fund budgets for the ledger during the current fiscal year.
+*   **Expended.** The sum of all payment transaction amounts minus credit transaction amounts against all fund budgets for the ledger during the current fiscal year.
+*   **Unavailable.** The total amount unavailable across all fund budgets for the ledger during the current fiscal year, calculated as the sum of the encumbered, awaiting payment, and expended amounts.
+*   **Available balance.** Total amount available across all fund budgets for the ledger during the current fiscal year, calculated as **Total funding** amount minus the **Unavailable** amount.
+Note: In this version of FOLIO, negative available balances display as $0.
+For example, if the allowed expenditure field for the budget is blank, then there are no restrictions on how much can be expended against the budget.
+If transactions have processed that exceed the total funding amount by $100, then the amount in the Available balance will display as $0 rather than negative ($100).
+Negative balance amounts will display in a future version of the system.

 #### Group